Jugraj1/Bulletin/items/report.md

 ## Application Description

+*[What is your application, what does it do?
+Include photos or diagrams if necessary]*

+*Here is a pet specific application example*

+*PetBook is a social media application specifically targetting pet owners... it provides... certified practitioners, such as veterians are indicated by a label next to their profile...*

 Bulletin is a dynamic social media platform tailored for students, scholars, and anyone passionate about the educational side of current affairs.
 Combining the features of a news feeder and a discussion forum, Bulletin is designed to foster intellectual engagement and facilitate the sharing of knowledge.

 Academic Posts: